-Well, today I had a good reason to be anxious.
-It was time for my annual mammogram and ultrasound and although they have a super new machine at Mentone Radiology, which hopefully will minimise the need for biopsies because of the intensity of images it produces, the downside is that your breasts must still be squashed as flat as they can make them, and for at least 11 seconds – a longer time than that required by the old machine!
+Well, today I had an excellent reason to be anxious.
+It was time for my annual mammogram and ultrasound and although they have a super new machine at Mentone Radiology, which hopefully will minimise the need for biopsies because of the intensity of images it produces, the downside is that your breasts are still squashed as flat as they can make them, and for at least 11 seconds—a longer time than that required by the old machine!

 In 1994, when Dr Carmen Lawrence was the Minister Assisting the Prime Minister for the Status of Women, Australia led the world by developing a number of innovative health programs for women, such as national breast screening and cervical cancer screening.
 I and countless other women are grateful to the Keating Government, and subsequent Federal Governments for funding FREE regular screening for women aged between 50-74, the age group most at risk from breast cancer.

 Writing helped me cope with my cancer diagnosis and radical mastectomy.
-A story I wrote was published in Journey, Experiences with Breast Cancer, Busybird Publishing, 2012.
+They published a story I wrote in Journey, Experiences with Breast Cancer, Busybird Publishing, 2012.
 My close friend and fellow writer, Glenice Whitting drove me to Eltham Community Library for the launch.
-I had finished chemotherapy and had been back at work almost a year, yet when I held the book in my hands and read the first paragraph of my story I started to tremble, tears pressed against aching eyes and my mouth went dry.
+I had finished chemotherapy and had been back at work almost a year, yet when I held the book in my hands and read the first paragraph of my story I trembled, tears pressed against aching eyes and my mouth went dry.

 This room is too small.
 A tiny desk jammed in the left corner as we enter through the door.
 A four-shelf bookcase laden with pamphlets melts into the right wall and four grey cloth office chairs cluster beside the desk, silent when moved against the carpet, which is another nondescript grey.
 I think how crowded the room will be when filled to capacity – patient with partner or friend, the doctor and a nurse/counsellor.
 Or, maybe cosy – it depends on what news is delivered.